 FlexRadio Systems grants to you, and you accept, a limited, non-exclusive and revocable license to use the Software Product, in machine-readable, object code form only.
 You shall only use the Software Product only as authorized in this Agreement.
 This Agreement does not convey to you any ownership rights or any other interest in the Software Product.
 This Agreement entitles you to install the Software Product on any number of computers for exclusive use with FlexRadio Systems' software defined radios ("SDRs").
 In addition, you may make archival copies of the Software Product.
 The archival copies may be on a storage medium other than a hard drive, and may only be used for the reinstallation of the Software Product.
-This Agreement permits the installation or use of multiple copies of the Software Product, and the installation of the Software Product, on a system that allows shared use of applications, on a multi-user network, and on any configuration or system of computers that allows multiple users.
+This Agreement permits the installation or use of multiple copies of the Software Product, and the installation of the Software Product on more than one computer at any given time, on a system that allows shared use of applications, on a multi-user network, and on any configuration or system of computers that allows multiple users.